 Frequently Asked Questions

-What criteria does Entergy New Orleans use to choose the areas that you have completed with the rebuild?
+What criteria does Entergy New Orleans use to determine which areas of the city will be rebuilt?

-What neighborhoods have been completed in the Entergy New Orleans gas rebuild project?
+What neighborhoods have been completed in the Post-Katrina rebuild?

-Customers subject to the rebuild will be notified about the work schedule by mail, door hangers or a visit by an Entergy representative.
-Customers will experience a service disruption for approximately an hour while the new system is connected to their homes or businesses.
+Customers will be notified about the work schedule by mail, door hangers or by a visit from an Entergy representative.
+Customers will experience a minimal gas service interruption while their gas meter is transferred from the old system to the new system.

 When will the Gas Infrastructure Replacement Program be completed?